ravenawk/patsbytes/content/articles/ansible_collections.md

 _COLLECTIONS_PATHS_ is a list of paths that ansible uses to locate installed collections on the system, and when installing a collection, ansible uses the first path in this list.

+> **NOTE:** There is an additional location where ansible searches for collections.
+It will search for the collections folder in the directory in which a playbook runs.

 Let's look at a couple of ways to see this variable's value.

 ```bash